mattmezza/mul/readme.md

 have fun with the language and maybe port it to other host languages.
 If you do, let me know, I'm a sucker for programming languages and I would enjoy checking out what you did.

+# Acknowledgement

+`mul` is inspired by [cell](https://github.com/andybalaam/cell).
+Thanks to Andy explaining rather difficult concepts in such a simple way.